flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    Sometimes the sim will "*miss*" the trigger point being reached for outer tank fuel transfer to initialize.
+    Occasionally, the sim will "*miss*" the trigger point being reached for outer tank fuel transfer to initialize.
-    This may happen if the sim is "busy" when working with something else OR initial FOB at the start of flight is below the trigger point.
+    This may happen if the sim is "busy" working on something else OR the initial FOB at the start of the flight is below the trigger point.

     ^^Root Cause^^